iangilan/PhysRFANet/README.md

 3. Evaluate the model's performance on test data using `python test.py`.

 ## Model Architecture
--The `TemperatureEDCNN` model is a 3D EDCNN comprising of encoder and decoder blocks for feature extraction and temperature distribution prediction.
+- The `TemperatureEDCNN` model is a 3D EDCNN comprising of encoder and decoder blocks for feature extraction and temperature distribution prediction.
--The `TemperatureUNet` model is a 3D U-Net comprising of encoder and decoder blocks for feature extraction and temperature distribution prediction.
+- The `TemperatureUNet` model is a 3D U-Net comprising of encoder and decoder blocks for feature extraction and temperature distribution prediction.
--The `TemperatureAttUNet` model is a 3D Attention U-Net comprising of encoder and decoder blocks for feature extraction and temperature distribution prediction.
+- The `TemperatureAttUNet` model is a 3D Attention U-Net comprising of encoder and decoder blocks for feature extraction and temperature distribution prediction.
 The architectures of all models are defined in `models.py`.

 ## Custom Loss Function